 Thimerosal is a mercury-based vaccine additive that’s used as a preservative.

-In 1967, a study in Applied Microbiology found Thimerosal killed mice when added to vaccines.
-In 1972, Thimerosal manufacturer Eli Lilly found Thimerosal to be “toxic to tissue cells” in concentrations as low as one part per million (PPM), 100 times weaker than the in a typical vaccine.
+In 1967, a study found Thimerosal killed mice when added to vaccines.
+In 1972, Thimerosal manufacturer Eli Lilly found Thimerosal to be “toxic to tissue cells” in concentrations as low as one part per million (PPM).
+This is 100 times weaker than in a typical vaccine.

 Despite these safety warnings, most veterinary vaccines still contain Thimerosal (even Thimerosal-free vaccines).

-The viruses vaccines are made of need to grow on animal tissue – so vaccine manufacturers grow your dog’s vaccine on chicken embryos, cow fetuses, etc.
+The viruses vaccines are made by allowing the virus to grow on animal tissue.
+So vaccine manufacturers grow your dog’s vaccine on chicken embryos, cow fetuses, etc.